CloudHealth/puppet-rest/README.md

-PuppetDB Ruby REST Client
+Puppet Ruby REST Client
 ========

-Interact with PuppetDB through its REST Api
+Interact with Puppet and PuppetDB through their REST Apis

 Configure PuppetDB
 --------